 3 Division of the geo-biosphere into zonobiomes

 Our object of study is only the geo-biosphere, which is the main habitat of man and therefore of particular interest to us.
 For its subdivision, the large-scale climate lends itself as a primarily independent environmental factor.
-This is because both soil formation and vegetation depend on it, it is still hardly (or only slightly, but increasingly) changed by humans and can be recorded perfectly everywhere by the increasingly dense network of meteorological stations (on the principles of subdivision, cf. Walter 1976 and Lauer & Rafiqpoor 2002).
+This is because both soil formation and vegetation depend on it, it is still hardly (or only slightly, but increasingly) changed by humans and can be recorded perfectly everywhere by the increasingly dense network of meteorological stations (on the principles of subdivision, cf. Walter 1976 and Lauer & Rafiqpoor 2002), see also p. …… .

 Table C-1 Quantitative data on the hydrosphere in a global perspective (data from Schönwiese 1994)